aj-kivimaki/aj-kivimaki/README.md

 # 👋 Hi, I'm Atte Kivimäki

 ### Software Developer
-### Knowledge Systems • AI Workflows • Game Audio
+### Full Stack Development • AI Workflows • Game Audio

-🇫🇮 Finland • Open to remote & international opportunities

-I'm a software developer with a background in music, building systems that improve how people work.
+I'm a software developer with a background in music.

 My main project is **AJ-OS** — a personal operating system that maintains an evolving working context by turning everyday work into durable knowledge.